 The thermal properties are presented for a precious opal sourced from Coober Pedy, South Australia and a moldavite from Bohemia, Czech Republic whose origins differ significantly as opal is derived from the slow isothermal diagenesis of silica, while the tektites are specimens of vitreous silica formed from the terrestrial impact of asteroids.
 The differences between the two glassy silicates are presented through measurement of the TG-DSC, TMA and high-vacuum-hot-extraction DEGAS analysis.

-White, RJ, Thomas, P, Phillips, M, Moran, K & Wuhrer, R 2010, 'X-Ray Mapping And Scatter Diagram Analysis Of The Discoloring Products Resulting From The Interaction Of Artist'S Pigments', Microscopy & Microanalysis, vol. 16, no. 5, pp. 594-598.View/Download from: UTS OPUS or Publisher's site
+White, RJ, Thomas, P, Phillips, M, Moran, K & Wuhrer, R 2010, 'X-Ray Mapping And Scatter Diagram Analysis Of The Discoloring Products Resulting From The Interaction Of Artist'S Pigments', Microscopy & Microanalysis, vol. 16, no. 5, pp. 594-598.View/Download from: Publisher's site

 The discoloring interaction between the artist's pigments cadmium yellow and the copper-containing malachite, an interaction that is conjectured to cause black spotting in oil paintings of the 19th and early 20th centuries, was examined using X-ray mappi